nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-07/lab/README.md

 ### Testing

-- Server tests have been partially provided, but they will not work until the modularization steps are completed
+- Server tests have been partially provided, but you'll need to add new tests for new routes
   - Complete the tests to cover all of your routes
-  - Use `supertester.js` to wire up a mock server
+  - Use `supertester.js` to wire up a mock server as in the provided tests
 - Write unit tests for your middleware
 - Write unit tests for your data models